Click here to read the first part of this trip.

 |The Maude sign, similar to the Booligal one||The sign on the toilet block|

 At half time of the match, I cook dinner of lamb steaks and potato from a can.
 After the match I warm up some of the plum pudding from Lake Cargelligo and we have with ice cream.
-I then watch the Tigers beat Broncos, funnily, the game was very smooth with no of the stop and start of the Souths match.
+I then watch the Tigers beat Broncos, funnily, the game was very smooth with none of the stop and start of the Souths match.
 Was everyone in town using Telstra to watch Souths?

 During the match, I get photos sent to me of our street Christmas in July Party.
 They are using my driveway for the fire!
 My neighbour Gerard also phones.
 After the game I read the paper some more before going to bed and reading some more.
 I go to sleep at 10:00 pm.
 It is a cool 8ÂșC.